Stanford Meets Europe

 Well, who doesn't know these frustrating & inefficient meetings?
 In the second session, we looked at how to make group decisions in meetings more efficient.
 How do you do that?
 Vote by show of hands?
 Nice idea, equal chances for everyone, right?
 In fact, this often leads to strong biases through anchoring effects and thus is not that successful.

 Making assumptions is only an expression of lacking knowledge — asking the right questions may help.

-The actual problem is that you don’t know what others know.
+The actual problem is that you don't know what others know.
 This is where biases like sympathies and values come along.
 Therefore, assumptions are made to fill gaps in information.
-On top, if everyone makes these assumptions for oneself, without sharing them with others and also labeling them as such, the chaos is perfect 💥.
+If everyone makes these assumptions for oneself, without sharing them with others and also labeling them as such, the chaos is perfect.